wkennedy8/static-file-server/README.md

 2. cd into it
 3. `yarn install`

+### How to add files

+- [ ] Within the `static` directory, create new directory for your files.
+- [ ] Add your files to the new directory.
+- [ ] Deploy the file server.

+And you're ready to go!
+The file will automatically become a new list item in the HTML with a link that will display the file.

 ### Available Build Commands

 - [ ] `yarn dev` - to run index.js file with nodemon.